Native Vs. Hybrid App Development? It’S Complicated

 - Limited reach: Native apps can only be installed on devices that run the same operating system as the app.
 So, an iOS app can only be installed on an iPhone or iPad, and an Android app can only be installed on a smartphone or tablet running Android.

-What is a hybrid app
+What is hybrid mobile app development?

 At its most basic, hybrid app development is the process of creating a single app that can be used on multiple platforms.